The years of critical thinking.

 The daily programme:

-The programme includes: Morning ring, followed by a three hour work cycle, comprising of Maths, English and Cultural Subjects.
+The programme includes: Morning ring, followed by a 3 hour work cycle, comprising of Maths, English and Cultural Subjects.
 Cultural Subjects encompass all the government learning areas, but they are presented in an integrated and holistic manner.
-The programme continues with Music, Art, Afrikaans, Basic Computer Skills, Technology and Sport.
+The programme continues with Music, Art, Afrikaans, Life Orientation, Basic Computer Skills, Technology and Sport.

 The programme is balanced with outings to places of interest.
 Drama is encouraged and all children take part in the annual play, as well as celebrating festival days.
 Children are encouraged to play chess and other board games in the class, when work is complete.

-The 9 - 12 children do sport daily from 2 - 3pm.
+The 9-12 year children do sport daily during school hours.
+At this age they grow rapidly in height and often become clumsy and un-coordinated.
+Sport rectifies this.
 They are encouraged to play team sports and further their ball skills.
-Summer sports include swimming and athletics, and winter sports are hockey, netball and soccer.
+Summer sports include swimming, cricket, athletics and winter sports are netball, hockey and soccer.

-Other sports and extra-mural activities which take place from the school include extra swimming, mountain biking, surfing, tennis, extra netball, music, voice
+Other sports and extra-mural activities which take place from the school include extra swimming, music, and ballet.